-We have several exercise classes run by our clinical exercise physiologists to help you stay fit, healthy and at your peak performance.
+We have several exercise classes run by our clinical exercise physio team to help you stay fit, healthy and at your peak performance.
 Our classes include balance and strength for our elderly clientele and adolescent strength and conditioning for both our young athletes.
 They are also for those just starting and looking to become familiar with different equipment and exercises.
 These classes are perfect for adolescents of any sporting ability.
-Our physiologist can prepare exercises to suit every sport or ability level that comes through this door.
-For this reason, our classes are very popular and enjoyed by both the patients and the physiologist.
+Our exercise physiologists can prepare exercises to suit every sport or ability level that comes through this door.
+For this reason, our classes are very popular and enjoyed by both the patients and the exercise physiologist.

 Revolutionary, state of the art assessment tool designed by the team at Strength by Numbers.
 The system allows us to perform complete assessments on almost any muscle and joint in the body.
 For more info about Ax-It.
 Our exercise physiologist is well equipped in various assessment technique, and through using the AX-it System, we can provide the client with real-time, specific data that can allow modification during the activity.
 The Ax-it system is a great way to assess strength and motor unit activation before and after a specific exercise intervention.
 It is an excellent tool for determining injury risk as well as detecting areas of the athlete’s performance that needs modifying.